yasmin-mdn/yasmin-mdn/README.md

 - 👋 Hi, I’m Yasmin
-- 💻A computer engineering student who is interested in learning new things
+- 💻A Computer Science Master student who is interested in learning new things
-- 👀I know that I know nothing

 <!---